elesto-dao/elesto/docs/Explanation/ADR/adr-004-light-client-resolver.md

 1. We will create a resolver, this resolver will query data and compute proofs that data is correct.
 2. Then we will integrate the resolver into the DIF universal resolver.

-### Resovler implementation
+### Resolver implementation

-The resovler will package a cosmos-sdk GRPC client and a tendermint light client into a golang binary.
+The resolver will package a Cosmos SDK gRPC client and a Tendermint light client into a golang binary.

 ### DIF universal resolver driver implementation

-The universal resolver driver will be a docker image that can be packaged into the DIF universal resovler.
+The universal resolver driver will be a Docker image that can be packaged into the DIF universal resovler.

 ## Consequences